Michaelzag/grafeo/README.md

 # Grafeo

-Grafeo is a high-performance graph database with a Rust core and no required C dependencies, that can be embedded as a library or run as a standalone database, with optional in-memory or persistent storage.
+Grafeo is a graph database built in Rust from the ground up for speed and low memory use.
+It runs embedded as a library or as a standalone server, with in-memory or persistent storage and full ACID transactions.

+On the [LDBC Social Network Benchmark](https://github.com/GrafeoDB/graph-bench), Grafeo is the fastest tested graph database in both embedded and server configurations, while using a fraction of the memory of some of the alternatives.

-Grafeo supports both **Labeled Property Graph (LPG)** and **Resource Description Framework (RDF)** graph data models and all major query languages.
+Grafeo supports both **Labeled Property Graph (LPG)** and **Resource Description Framework (RDF)** data models and all major query languages.

 ## Features